tokamak-network/EVM-VDF-Verifier/docs/index.md

 This contract is for generating random number

-1. Finished: Not SetUped | Calculate or recover the random number
+1. Finished: round not Started | recover the random number
 2. Commit: participants commit their value
-3. Reveal: participants reveal their value

 ### requestRandomWordDirectFunding